 - Walk with your children to school and play with them outside

 - Dance.
-Alone or with others, dancing allows you blow off steam and express yourself; it’s also a fun way of being active
+Dancing allows you blow off steam and express yourself; it’s also a fun way of being active

 - Take up a new sport.
 Many sports allow you to start slowly and pick up the pace over time

 - Get yourself a pedometer (a device that counts the number of steps you take).
 Did you know that 10,000 steps a day is equivalent to half an hour of walking?

 Inactivity and health problems

 The first negative consequence of inactivity is weight gain.
 The less you move, the fewer calories you expend.
 For example, spending 30 minutes watching TV rather than walking for 30 minutes can lead to a 2-pound weight gain per year.
 In addition to helping you maintain a healthy weight, physical activity has beneficial effects on your health in many different ways: